Considerations for restoring a virtual machine

 If you restart or reboot backup proxy during a restore, the restore operation changes to scheduled state and resumes after the virtual machine is up and running.

-Although Phoenix backs up VMX files along with the VMDK files, you can restore the VMDK files only.
+Although Druva backs up VMX files along with the VMDK files, you can restore the VMDK files only.

 The Restore Points follow the backup proxy pool time zone.

-If you choose to restore a virtual disk, Phoenix creates a new virtual machine with minimum configuration and associates the VMDK files that you selected to it.
+If you choose to restore a virtual disk, Druva creates a new virtual machine with minimum configuration and associates the VMDK files that you selected to it.

 A Thick Provisioned Lazy Zeroed disk is restored as a Thick Provisioned Lazy Zeroed disk.